qqliu/batch-dynamic-kcore-decomposition/gbbs/benchmarks/EdgeOrientation/README.md

 1.1 (so \lambda = -10/3); `False` if not.
 Note that this setting is not theoretically time efficient.

-Note that the script runs KCore given a dynamic graph, although KCore can be independently run using a static graph as well.
+Note that the script runs ApproxKCore and ExactKCore given a dynamic graph, although both can be independently run using a static graph as well.

 ### Using Standard Library Allocator